-We always like to discover the practices of companies and major world leaders.
-We want to know how they can end up on top and achieve their goals.
-It is both inspiring and motivating.
+We like to learn about the practices of established companies and the great leaders of this world.
+Our curiosity drives us to want to know what helps them get to the top and achieve their goals.
+It’s both inspiring and motivating.

-In the past year, two major changes occurred at Facebook.
-First, Zuckerberg now asks employees to send the necessary documentation to the other participants before the meeting.
-That way, they can be properly prepared and they avoid wasting time.
+Two main changes have taken place at Facebook.
+First, Zuckerberg asked employees to send the necessary documents to other participants before the start of a meeting.
+These documents obviously include the meeting agenda.
+This way, they can prepare properly and avoid wasting time.

-The second improvement proposed by Zuckerberg is to clarify the meeting objectives.
-Employees need to ask themselves before they even meet if they need to meet to make a decision or to discuss.
-They have to clearly define the purpose of the meeting.
+The second improvement proposed by Zuckerberg is to specify the objectives of a meeting.
+Employees should ask themselves, before meeting, whether they are meeting to make a decision or whether they wish to discuss instead.
+They need to clearly define the purpose of the meeting.

-These two approaches make meetings more effective and facilitate decision-making.
-In the majority of meetings, decisions must be taken.
-These decisions have an impact on the continuation of a project and on its results.
-What happens when we make a decision without having enough information to understand correctly?
-We make decisions based on our instinct; however, history taught us that it is not always our best advisor.
+Both approaches not only make meetings more efficient, but also facilitate decision-making.
+In the overwhelming majority of meetings, decisions must be made.
+These have a definitive impact on the progress of a project and its results.
+What happens when we make a decision without having enough information to fully understand it?
+We make decisions based on our instincts, yet history has taught us that he is not always our best advisor.

-Beenote was created with this approach in mind.
-We wanted to make available to all the participants a meeting agenda that indicates the objectives, in addition to a platform that makes available all documents necessary for the adequate preparation of all participants.
+It was with this vision in mind that Beenote was created.
+First of all, with a view to making an agenda accessible to all the stakeholders of a meeting that clearly indicates the objectives to be achieved, in addition to offering a platform that makes available all the documents necessary for the proper preparation of participants.

 Do you plan to implement these ways of doing better meetings in your business?